Gary Grant (serial killer): Murders

-On the evening of December 15, 1969, Grant attacked 19-year-old Carol Adele Erickson, who was heading home from the Renton Municipal Library along a dirt road running parallel to the Cedar River.
+On the evening of December 15, 1969, Grant attacked 19-year-old Carol Adele Erickson, a student at Renton Technical College.
+She was heading home from the Renton Municipal Library along a dirt road running parallel to the Cedar River.
 During the attack, Gary stabbed the girl with a knife and then dragged her body into nearby bushes, where he had sex with her corpse.
 After he was finished, Gary physically abused the corpse, leaving lacerations on Erickson's neck.
+Her body was found the following day on the banks of the Cedar River.

-In September 1970, in the middle of the day, Grant attacked 17-year-old Joanne Mary Zulauf.
-He hit her on the head with a stone, and then dragged her into the woods, where he raped and strangled her.
-Her nude body was found on September 22.
+On September 20, 1970, Grant attacked 17-year-old Joanne Mary Zulauf, a student at Hazen High School.
+She had left the house for a walk before dinnertime, telling her mother that she would be back in 10 minutes.
+A neighbor walking their dog saw Joanne around 5 p.m.
+Grant hit her on the head with a stone, and then dragged her into the woods, where he raped and strangled her.
+Joanne's mother reported her missing at 10:30 p.m. the same evening, but the police responded to the call the following evening.
+Her nude body was found on September 22, half a mile from her home in Renton.
 Four days after the murder, Grant gave his girlfriend a wristwatch he had pocketed from the body as a gift for her birthday.

 On April 20, 1971, Grant committed his final murders.
 While passing by a house, he saw two 6-year-old boys, Scott Andrews and Bradley Lyons, playing outside.
 He threatened the boys with a knife and took them into the woods about two kilometers away from the Bradleys' residence.
 He beat the children up and then stabbed Andrews and strangled Lyons.
 After killing the boys, he covered the bodies with leaves and branches.
 The bodies were found two days later.
 While examining the crime scene, investigators found footprints of the offender's tennis shoes, of which plaster casts were taken.